rant-lang/reference/src/language/charms/weight.md

         "rare" @weight -1
         |
         # Elements with a weight of 0 are never selected.
-        # If all elements have weights of 0, the last element is selected.
+        # If all elements have weights of 0, the block will not run.
         "unused" @weight 0
     } {herb|fungus|potion|poison|mineral|book}
 }